 Where: 2215 W. 32nd Ave., Denver

 When: Monday-Saturday, 5 – 10 p.m.; Closed Sundays

 The Lowdown: When we think of ramen, we think of a traditional hole in the wall — but Uncle is a little different.
 It’s a modernized, Asian-Fusion spot, with no loss of Japanese traditional flavors.
 Located in LoHi, they focus on high-quality ingredients, custom-made noodles and responsibly raised meats and fish.
 It’s only open for dinner, and consisting of small plates, buns, ramen and noodle bowls.
 Some impressive items are the hamachi sashimi ($13) and the pork belly bun ($9).

 As for the ramen, there are five unique varieties.
-The one we find most intriguing is the kimchi variety ($14.50) consisting of spicy Korean chili broth, shredded pork, scallion and a soft egg.
+The one we find most intriguing is the chili pork ($14.50) consisting of white shoyu, ground spicy pork, kimchi, scallion and a soft egg.
 A spicy soup, we would argue is all the better at clearing up the sinuses, and warming your body from the inside out.
 Other flavors are chashu, spicy chicken, duck and veggie.
 Go ahead, indulge yourself.